 You can write down a handful of these and put them up in places you see every single day to keep you inspired to work on the things that really matter to you.

-This is a really cool “look and pick” book, giving you many options for techniques to try.
+Your Best Just Got Better is a really cool “look and pick” book, giving you many options for techniques to try.
 Which ones you end up implementing into your life is up to you.
 Take a look at them all, integrate what works, make up your own system and leave the rest.
 Very helpful!

 What else can you learn from the blinks?